Descentrada Escena

 We address social issues of great relevance in our context.

-We engage an audience that typically does not attend the theater.
+We engage audiences that do not typically attend the theatre.

 Since 2024, Descentrada Escena has expanded by incorporating new lines of work.

-"TA´PROPIA, there are things that make sense" staged the personal story of teenagers who were in prison and young people who have studied theatre, about what is worthwhile, from their perspectives as protagonists.
+staged the personal stories of teenagers who were in prison and young people who had studied theatre, reflecting on what is worthwhile from their perspectives as protagonists.

 It was a devising theatre project in the vein of autobiographical post-dramatic theatre.